Ulma, Suceava

-Ulma (Ульма, Ulma) is a commune located in Suceava County, Bukovina, northeastern Romania.
+Ulma (Ульма, Ulma) is a commune located in Suceava County, in the historical region of Bukovina, northeastern Romania.
 It is composed of five villages, namely: Costileva, Lupcina, Măgura, Nisipitu, and Ulma.

 At the 2011 census, 59.4% of inhabitants were Romanians and 35.1% Ukrainians.
 At the 2002 census, 99% were Eastern Orthodox.

 Politics and local administration

 Communal council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections: